NwolisaVincent/NwolisaVincent/README.md

 ## About Me
 - 🌱 I'm a 3rd-year Computer Science Student.
+- 💼 I am a Junior Full-Stack Developer.
-- 🔭 I'm currently working on Java multi-threaded applications and Node.js projects
+- 🔭 I'm currently working on "Java multi-threaded applications" and some Node.js projects.
-- 💬 Ask me about web development and Python programming
+- 💬 Ask me about web development and Python programming.
 - 🕸 Check out my Website: https://nwolisavincent.netlify.app/
 - 📫 How to reach me: nwolisavincent@gmail.com
 ---